harmony-one/h/progress/gheis-mohammadi.md

+2026-02-21 Sat: Last week I focused on rebasing, resolving conflicts, and completing [PR 4942](https://github.com/harmony-one/harmony/pull/4942).
+The PR ntroduces a per-stream block number cache that eliminates those repeated round-trips, significantly reducing network load on both the syncing node and its peers.
+After adding a few additional commits, we deployed it on Devnet, investigated edge cases, and fixed the issues found during testing.
+The latest version is now running perfectly on Devnet and represents a significant optimization to staged stream sync.

+---

 2026-02-14 Sat:
 Last week, after nearly completing all required EIPs (mostly related to the Harmony VM), I shifted focus to other critical parts of the codebase, particularly **P2P, boot nodes, and stream sync**.